 Some things to keep in mind: Give your letter writer plenty of time, at least a month and a half.
 When they accept, be sure to follow up with an e-mail thanking them again and attach any documents they asked for.
-Also, be sure to include a time frame for them and follow-up portal, you will be notified.
+Also, be sure to include a time frame for them and follow-up 1-2 weeks before the deadline you set.
+Once they have uploaded the LOR on the AADSAS portal, you will be notified.
 Also remember to send them a thank you card.
 Your reputation as a professional is very important.
 Being grateful for their help is the least you can do.